kristopherjohnson/cxxforth/cxxforth.cpp.md

     const Definition* Definition::executingWord = nullptr;

-There are a couple of special words whose addresses we will use frequently when compiling or executing.
+There are a few special words whose addresses we will use frequently when compiling or executing.
 Rather than looking them up in the dictionary as needed, we'll cache their values.

     const Definition* doLiteralXt = nullptr;
+    const Definition* setDoesXt = nullptr;
     const Definition* exitXt      = nullptr;